 While attentively framing what we want in our photograph (content) is important, framing and the placement of content [...]

 As a photographer I think that there are three things that you mainly do with your camera to create a photograph.

 You focus light (focusing), you measure light (metering) and you let a specific amount of light fall onto light sensitive material (making an exposure).

 If you’ve been working your camera in an automatic mode your camera has been doing all [...]

-Your photograph should be all about what you want as a photographer, not about what your camera does in auto-mode.
+Your photograph should be all about what you want as a photographer, not about what you think someone else will like or not like and it is not about what your camera does in auto-mode.

 Your camera meter measures the intensity (brightness) of light.
 Nothing more, nothing less.